GhostofHacker/darkfuture-theme/README.md

 # Dark Future Theme

-This is a color theme that using Blade Runner 2049 MovieBarCode colors and few other colors that I picked t out randomly.
+This is a color theme that using Blade Runner 2049 MovieBarCode colors and few other colors that I picked it out randomly.

     !!!As time follows some colors might changes and some other color supports might be integrated!!!